 - Preheat your oven to 400 degrees.
 Line a rimmed baking sheet with parchment paper and set aside.

-- Cut a slit in the middle of each salmon piece (describe length and depth).
+- Cut a slit in the middle of each salmon piece (see the photo in the post).
 Rub each piece of salmon with oil and sprinkle with Old Bay Seasoning.

 - In a bowl mix together the ingredients for the crab meat filling.
 Stuff the filling into the prepared salmon and place them on the baking sheet.
 Spray lightly with cooking spray.